About the course

 - The concepts and importance of "open science", "data sharing", and "reproducible research".

-- Skills: Establish skills in finding and using modern software tools for
+- Can find and use modern software tools for

-- General competence: Acknowledge the importance of mathematical models and computations in the analysis and understanding of complex physiological systems and disease processes, and the need of cross-disciplinary collaborations in future medicine.
+- Acknowledge the importance of mathematical models and computations in the analysis and understanding of complex physiological systems and disease processes, and the need of cross-disciplinary collaborations in future medicine.

 Required previous knowledge

-- Preferably passed the first two study years in medical school, or first two years in engineering school within the disciplines computer science, electrical engineering, mechanical engineering, or first two study years in the bachelor program of mathematics, informatics, or physics.
+- Preferably passed the first two study years in medical school, or first two years in engineering school within the disciplines computer science, electrical engineering, mechanical engineering, chemical engineering or first two study years in the bachelor program of mathematics, informatics, physics, chemistry, or physics.

 Recommended previous knowledge